AdityaSavara/MSRESOLVE_Workshop/README.txt

    Choose a molecule with a common name (such as acetone) and try removing the number of electrons and molecular weight.
    Then run JDXConverter.py.
 During the run, you can just press enter twice since we are not using any special options.
+   If it does not run, use 'pip install -r requirements.txt'  (this is now for the JDXConverter.py requirements)

    Open the output files and open the tsv file.